Onelinerhub/onelinerhub/python-matplotlib/how-to-show-only-specific-continent-from-world-map.md

-# How to show only specific continent from world map
+# How to show specific continent from world map

 ```python
 import matplotlib.pyplot as plt